open-telemetry/opentelemetry-specification/spec-compliance-matrix.md

 the feature is not applicable to the particular language, blank cell means the status of the feature is not known.

+For the `Optional` column, `X` means the feature is optional, blank means the feature is required, and columns marked with `*` mean that for each type of exporter (OTLP, Zipkin, and Jaeger), implementing at least one of the supported formats is required.
+Implementing more than one format is optional.

 ## Traces

 | Feature                                                                                          | Optional | Go | Java | JS | Python | Ruby | Erlang | PHP | Rust | C++ | .Net | Swift |